-The Department of Biomedical Informatics (DBMI) brings together a diverse group of faculty who are committed to improving biomedical research and clinical care through the application of innovative technologies.
+The Department of Biomedical Informatics (DBMI) at the University of Pittsburgh School of Medicine brings together a diverse group of faculty who are committed to improving biomedical research and clinical care through the application of innovative technologies.
 Currently funded projects explore areas such as genomic and proteomic data mining, natural language processing, machine learning, and biosurveillance.

 Our goals are summarized in the department's mission statement: